 Admission to Degree 4.
-Having considered the results of the candidate's work in the prescribed course of study the Committee shall recommend whether or not the candidate should be admitted to the degree.
+Having considered the results of the candidate's work in the prescribed course of study and the skill and competence attained in relevant aspects of practical professional work, the Committee shall recommend whether or not the candidate should be admitted to the degree.

 Fees 5.
-An approved applicant shall pay such fees as may be determined from time to time by the Council.
+An approved candidate shall pay such fees as may be determined from time to time by the Council.